COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Abstract

 \section{Abstract}

-Multimodal Large Language Models (MLLMs) have demonstrated impressive capabilities across vision-language tasks.
-However, they may suffer from hallucinations--generating outputs that are semantically inconsistent with the input image or text.
-Through causal analyses, we find that: (i) hallucinations with omission may arise from the failure to adequately capture essential causal factors, and (ii) hallucinations with fabrication are likely caused by the model being misled by non-causal cues.
-To address these challenges, we propose a novel reinforcement learning framework guided by causal completeness, which jointly considers both causal sufficiency and causal necessity of tokens.
-Specifically, we evaluate each token's standalone contribution and counterfactual indispensability to define a token-level causal completeness reward.
-This reward is used to construct a causally informed advantage function within the GRPO optimization framework, encouraging the model to focus on tokens that are both causally sufficient and necessary for accurate generation.
-Experimental results across various benchmark datasets and tasks demonstrate the effectiveness of our approach, which effectively mitigates hallucinations in MLLMs.
+Despite Multimodal Large Language Models (MLLMs) having shown impressive capabilities, they may suffer from hallucinations.
+Empirically, we find that MLLMs attend disproportionately to task-irrelevant background regions compared with text-only LLMs, implying spurious background-answer correlations.
+We claim and analyze that (i) outcome-based rewards can be an important factor leading to spurious correlations, and (ii) spurious correlations can be an important factor leading to hallucinations.
+Based on these results, we propose Causal-Oriented Policy Optimization (COPO) to mitigate these spurious correlations, thus addressing the issue of hallucinations.
+It imposes token-level sufficiency and necessity constraints to measure each inference token's causal contribution, thus ensuring correct and evidence-grounded output.
+Specifically, we first evaluate each token's causal contribution via a newly proposed causal completeness reward.
+This reward is then used to construct a causally informed advantage function within the GRPO optimization framework, encouraging the model to focus on tokens that are causally sufficient and necessary for accurate generation.
+Experimental results across various benchmarks demonstrate the advantages of COPO.